Choose your hiking stove

 In Greece, for Great way of Karpathos Island, the alcohol stove is still the most suitable.
 Alcohol at 90° is available in the pharmacies of Pigadia and Arkasa.
 To use the gas stove, you will have to bring your cartridges, if you arrive by boat.
 Fire being forbidden on the island, the wood stove is to be proscribed.

 In Finland, in the Urho Kekkonen National Park, a stove is not necessary, the huts are all equipped with a gas stove.
-A gas stove can be used for emergency or indoor use, but a gas stove is much more suitable for intensive use in bivouacs, where extreme temperatures are contained.
-Gas and petrol are available in Saarislekä and Kiiloppää.
+A gas stove can be used for emergency or indoor use, but a fuel stove is much more suitable for intensive use in bivouacs, where extreme temperatures are contained.
+Gas and fuel are available in Saarislekä and Kiiloppää.

 In Argentina in the Nahuel Huapi National Park, it is forbidden to make fire, so the wood stove is to be forgotten.
 The alcohol stove can be adapted, but don’t forget that the wind can blow hard at times.
 The gas stove is the most practical and gas cartridges can be found in San Carlos de Bariloche..